Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 Shown in the table below are the most common electron pair geometries.
 For simplicity, we will just consider molecules of the form AXmEn, where A is the central atom, m is the steric number or the number of substituent atom X, and n is the number of lone pairs (E) on the central atom.

-Take note that lone pairs are not drawn with a solid line, and solid and broken wedges.
-The figure above presented it that way just to show that lone pairs assume a position that will maximize the distance between bonding and nonbonding electrons.
+Take note that lone pairs are not drawn with a solid line and solid and broken wedges.
+The figure above presented it just to show that lone pairs assume a position that will maximize the distance between bonding and nonbonding electrons.